Spatiotemporal bursting in simulated cultures of cortical neurons: Modeling and Simulation

-We used the Graphitti graph-based systems simulator \citep{stiber_uwb-biocomputinggraphitti_2025,stiber_uwb-biocomputingbraingrid_2018,stiber_braingridworkbench_2017} to perform simulations equivalent to 28 days' development for four networks with two different values each for the growth parameter $\epsilon$ (1.0 and 1.9) and the network structure parameter governing fraction of cells that were excitatory (90\% and 98\%).
-These corresponded to four simulations that previously produced stationary bursting \citep{kawasaki_simple_2014}.
-These simulations were re-run on an Intel Xeon server running Ubuntu Linux 16.04.3 using an NVIDIA Tesla K80 GPU with CUDA 8.0 libraries.
-Spike times (and corresponding neuron $(x,y)$ location) were recorded to HDF5 files with 0.1ms resolution, along with spike counts for the entire network within 10ms bins.
-Binned spike counts for each simulation were compared to previous results \citep{kawasaki_simple_2014} (in which such counts were also collected) to verify that the new and old simulation results were qualitatively identical (unavoidable differences in noise realizations prevent precise numerical equality).
+Simulations were run on an Intel Xeon server running Ubuntu Linux 16.04.3 using an NVIDIA Tesla K80 GPU with CUDA 8.0 libraries.
+Spike times (and corresponding neuron $(x,y)$ location) were recorded to HDF5 files with 0.1ms resolution, along with total spike counts for the entire network within 10ms bins.
+Binned spike counts for each simulation were compared to previous results \citep{kawasaki_simple_2014} (in which such counts were the basis for all analysis, consistent with data collected from the majority of MEA data) to verify that the new and old simulation results were qualitatively identical (unavoidable differences in noise realizations prevent precise numerical equality).